testfairy/docs/docs/04_iOS_SDK/14_Exporting_Ad_Hoc_IPA.md

 ![alt](../../img/ios/export_ipa/01_device.png)

 Choose Product > Archive.The Archives organizer appears and displays the new archive.
-Xcode runs preliminary validation tests on the archive and may display a validate warning in the project editor.
-For example, if you are not using asset catalogs and don’t set required app icons, as described in Setting Individual App Icon and Launch Image Files, an Info.plist warning message appears.
-If you see this warning, fix the issue and create the archive again.
+Xcode runs preliminary validation tests on the archive and may display a **"validate"** warning in the project editor.
+For example, if you are not using asset catalogs and don’t set required app icons, as described in Setting Individual App Icon and Launch Image Files, an **"Info.plist"** warning message appears.
+If you see this warning, fix the issue and re-create the archive.

 ![alt](../../img/ios/export_ipa/02_archive.png)